-$$\ln F{0}(t) = \ln F{b} + \sum{i=1}^{l} A{pi} G{p}(t - T{0i}) + \sum{j=1}^{J} A{aj} \left\{ G{a}(t - T{1j}) - G{a}(t - T{2j}) \right\}$$ (3)
+$$\ln F_0(t) = \ln F_b + \sum{i=1}^{I} A{pi} G_p(t - T{0i}) + \sum{j=1}^{J} A{aj} \left\{ G_a(t - T{1j}) - G_a(t - T{2j}) \right\}$$ (3)

-In the equation, F_b is the bias level, i is the number of phrase commands, j is the number of accent commands, A{pi} is the magnitude of the ith phrase command, A{aj} is the amplitude of the jth accent command, T{0i} is the time of the ith phrase command, T{1j} is the onset time of the jth accent command, and T{2j} is the reset time of the jth accent command.
+In the equation, F_b is the bias level, i is the number of phrase commands, j is the number of accent commands, A{pi} is the magnitude of the ith phrase command, A{aj} is the amplitude of the jth accent command, T{0i} is the time of the ith phrase command, T{1j} is the onset time of the jth accent command, and T{2i} is the reset time of the jth accent command.
 A schematic view of the model is given in Fig. 1.

-Figure 1: Generation process model for sentence F_0 contours.
+Fig. 1.
+Generation process model for sentence F_0 contours.

-3. Original method without linguistic information
+3 Original method (not using linguistic information)

-The observed F_0 contour may include pitch extraction errors, sharp F_0 movements due to articulation of speech sounds, and voiceless parts with no F_0 values.
+The F_0 contour extracted from speech waveform using a pitch extraction algorithm may include pitch extraction errors, sharp F_0 movements due to articulation of speech sounds, and voiceless parts with no F_0 values.
 These portions may cause errors in the F_0 model parameter extraction.
 Therefore, the pre-processing of the method includes operations for these portions: correction of gross errors, removal of microprosody, and interpolation of voiceless consonants.
+In the current experiments, the pitch extraction was done using an algorithm developed by the authors [Hirose, Fujisaki, and Seto (1992)].

 The gross errors are defined as sudden and large F_0 shifts due to pitch extraction errors and irregularity in vocal folds vibration, often observable at the end of utterances.
-First, frames with the power lower than a threshold were assumed to be voiceless, even if they were judged voiced and had F_0 values by the pitch extraction algorithm.
-Then, the isolated F_0 clusters, whose F_0 values were different from those of other parts than a threshold, were assumed as gross errors and substituted by the interpolated values.
+First, frames with the power lower than a threshold were assumed to be voiceless, even if they were judged voiced and had pitch values by the pitch extraction algorithm.
+Then, the isolated F_0 clusters whose F_0 values differ from those of other parts, than at the threshold, were assumed as gross errors and substituted by the interpolated values.

-Articulation of some consonants, such as plosives, influences the vocal folds vibration and causes sharp F_0 movements around the phoneme boundaries.
-These so-called microprosodic F_0 movements are not included in the F_0 model and, therefore, should be removed before the model parameter extraction.
-Since the microprosody for voiceless plosives appears as the sharp down-drift in F_0 contour into the succeeding vowels, it can be removed by a rather simple logic.
+The consonant articulation influences the vocal folds vibration and causes sharp F_0 movements near some voiceless consonants, especially plosives.
+These so-called microprosodic F_0 movements are not included in the F_0 model and, therefore, should be removed.
+Since the mcroprosody for voiceless plosives appears as the sharp down-drift in F_0 contour into the succeeding vowels, it can be removed by a rather simple logic.

 A voiceless portion without F_0 was interpolated by the 3rd order polynomial, whose coefficients were decided from F_0 values immediately before and after the portion.
-If a portion without F_0 had duration larger than $1/\alpha$ (0.33 s), it was assumed as a pause and no interpolation was conducted.
+If a portion without F_0 had duration larger than $1/\alpha$ (0.33.s), it was assumed as a pause and no interpolation was conducted.

-After these processes, the F_0 contours were smoothed out by a piecewise 3rd order polynomial function.
-The advantage of using 3rd order polynomial over using other curves is that the derivative can be given straightforwardly through a mathematical calculation.
+After these processes, the F_0 contours were smoothed out by a piecewise 3^{rd} order polynomial function.
+The advantage of using 3^{rd} order polynomial over using other curves is that the derivative can be given straightforwardly by mathematical calculation.

 The accent commands are obtained from the 1st order derivative of the smoothed F_0 contour.
-Basically, an accent command appears in the derivative as a set of peak and valley.
+Basically an accent command appears in the derivative as a set of peak and valley.
 However, when an accent component is immediately followed by another component with similar or larger amplitude, the valley will not appear clearly.
 An algorithm of accent command detection was developed taking these features into account.
-Since the timings of derivative peak and valley correspond to the middle of the F_0 upward and downward movements, respectively, and delay from the command location can be decided from the derivative peak and valley points easily.
+Since the timings of derivative peak and valley correspond to the middle of the F_0 upward and downward movements, respectively, and delay from the command onset and reset times by $1/\beta$, the command location can be decided from the derivative peak and valley points easily.
 The command amplitude is estimated from the peak and valley values.